gchq/stroom-docs/user-guide/concepts/streams.md

 # Streams

 Data received into Stroom is stored in units called _streams_.
-A stream is essentially an bounded stream or batch of data.
+A stream is essentially a bounded stream or batch of data.

 Streams can either be created when data is directly POSTed in to Stroom or during the proxy aggregation process.
 When data is directly POSTed to Stroom the content of the POST will be stored as one Stream.